Charles-Fieseler-Vienna/Geophysics_control/README.md

 * src/util
   * Additional utility functions

+### dat/

+Contains raw .csv files used to produce the intermediate files.
+Each subfolder should have a properly set up path in ControlProject.m

+#### Note on filtering outliers

+The "Localized" folder contains a copy "Localized_filtered" This folder only contains time series with maximum activity (amplitude) above a hard threshold, and is a subset of "Localized"
+In the paper the filter threshold was set to 0.15, which was found to be approximately the noise floor of the sensors.
+In other words, time series with no discernable events above noise were removed.

 ### intermediate/

 Contains intermediate products produced by src/data scripts and needed by paper_plots.m

+There are 3 types of files:

+1. *_acc.mat - These contain reconstruction accuracies for each of the sample times as calculated by the main algorithm in the paper
+2. *_all_raw_data.mat - These contain the original time series corresponding to the above files
+3. spectrogram_*.mat - These contain the frequencies and relevant information for the FFT (classical analysis) portions

 ## Reproducing paper figures